 National Salt Satyagraha memorial or Dandi museum

-Sabarmati ashram is also known as Gandhi ashram.
-It is located in Sabarmati suburb of Ahmedabad, Gujarat.
+Sabarmati Ashram is also known as Gandhi ashram.
+It is located in the Sabarmati suburb of Ahmedabad, Gujarat.
 This was one of the many residences of Mahatma Gandhi who lived at Sabarmati.
 He lived in Sabarmati for a total of 12 years with his wife Kasturba Gandhi and followers.
-The Bhagavad-Gita was recited here daily as a part of ashram schedule.
+The Bhagavad-Gita was recited here daily as a part of the ashram schedule.
 Some of his belongings are still present there.
 It was from here that Gandhi led Dandi March also known as Salt Satyagraha on 12 March 1930.
-In recognition of the significant influence that this March had on Indian independence movement; the Indian government has established ashram as a National monument.
+In recognition of the significant influence that this March had on the Indian independence movement; the Indian government has established an ashram as a National monument.

 National Gandhi Museum and Library

 The National Gandhi Museum or Gandhi memorial museum is a museum located in New Delhi.
 It showcases the life of principle of Mahatma Gandhi.
 The museum first opened in Mumbai shortly after Gandhi was assassinated in 1948.
 It was relocated several times before moving to Rajghat in 1961.
-At the general studies library, the books are divided into two section.
+At the general studies library, the books are divided into two sections.
 One section has books written by or about Gandhi.
 The other section has books on other subject matters.
 There are currently over 35,000 books or documents in the museum library.
 The national gallery has a large number of paintings and personal items of Mahatma Gandhi.
-The most notable items in the collection are Satyagraha woodcut, one of Gandhi’s walking stick, the shawl and dhoti worn by Gandhiji himself, one of the bullets that were used to kill Gandhiji.
+The most notable items in the collection are Satyagraha woodcut, one of Gandhi’s walking sticks, the shawl and dhoti worn by Gandhiji himself, one of the bullets that were used to kill Gandhiji.
 The museum also displays some of Gandhi’s teeth and his ivory toothpick.
-It is a beautiful and must visit place.
+It is a beautiful and must-visit place.

 Gandhi Sangrah Alaya

 Gandhi Smarak Sangrah Alaya is a museum and public service institution.
 It showcases the life and principles of Mahatma Gandhi and his role in Bihar during the independence struggle of India.
 The museum is one of the eleven Gandhi Sangrah Alayas in the country.
-Years after the assassination of Mahatma Gandhi in 1948, an appeal was made to the citizens of India nationwide to build memorial for Gandhiji.
-With the help of contributions of poor and rich citizens of India, a trust was established with the name Mahatma Gandhi National memorial trust for this cause.
+Years after the assassination of Mahatma Gandhi in 1948, an appeal was made to the citizens of India nationwide to build a memorial for Gandhiji.
+With the help of the contributions of poor and rich citizens of India, a trust was established with the name Mahatma Gandhi national memorial trust for this cause.
 The Patna Sangrah Alaya was established in 1967 near the northwestern corner of Gandhi maidan.
 Since then Gandhi Sangrah Alaya Patna has been an enormous institution.
 The museum is located in a quiet place.
-It contains a visual biography of Bapuji containing photos, paintings, sculptures, manuscripts and quotations; all the major events in his life.
+It contains a visual biography of Bapuji containing photos, paintings, sculptures, manuscripts, and quotations; all the major events in his life.
 There is also a section containing photographs of his childhood.
 It is a definite place to visit, when in Bihar.

 Gandhi Jayanti is a special day for all Indians.
 On this special day, we offer our homage and respect to the great man who struggled relentlessly for India’s independence.